By Andrew Catania

 Oh absolutely!
 They’re gracious enough to allow me to do this.
-It’s kind of extraordinary.
+It’s extraordinary.
 It’s a company I’ve been endorsing for over 30 years and a great guitar company.
 But you know I make very few instruments.
-I probably make at the most, 10 a year.
-It’s a lot of time to do and so it’s not anything that’s going to threaten ESP it’s kind of a different animal.
-You know 10 made.
+I probably go at the most, ten a year.
+It’s a lot of time to do, and so it’s not anything that’s going to threaten ESP it’s a different animal.
+You know ten made.
 It was interesting though ESP did do a run of 300 of my Tiger which is one of my models for a much more affordable price and they’re great.
 Sound great, they look great.
-Obviously, you know they’re Korean made but still really high quality.
+Obviously, you know they’re Korean made but still high quality.
 Not hand made or anything but at a much cheaper price point

 Are you using the same rig for each of your different bands?
-Or do you just kind of change it up?
+Or do you just change it up?
 I mean Dokken, then KXM and Sweet & Lynch?